openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         '...'? expression
         ;

-*potentiallyNullishExpression* introduces an expression which can be evaluated to a nullish value (``null`` or ``undefined``) if the expression is of the nullish type; it implies that—while skipping the evaluation of any surrounding parts—the entire surrounding expression is immediately
+The *potentiallyNullishExpression* introduces an expression which can be evaluated to a nullish value (``null`` or ``undefined``) if the expression is of the nullish type; it implies that—while skipping the evaluation of any surrounding parts—the entire surrounding expression is immediately